iotrvc/MessageOrWeather/README.md

 That’s It!
 You should now be able to comntrol LED with Blynk App

-Tap "Text" Button = type message in Ternminal and Send
+- Tap "Text" Button > type message in Ternminal where you see 'Type here' and tap Send button

-Tap "Weather" Button = View Rockford Weather
+- Tap "Weather" Button > View Rockford Weather

-Tap "Turn Off" = Put in low power mode for 1 minute
+- Tap "Turn Off" Button > Put in low power mode for 1 minute

+- Tap "Turn On" Button > Turn on LED after 1 minute

 ### TROUBLESHOOTING STEPS